Station code: South Korea

 In South Korea, station codes are purely numeric, to reduce the problem of language and writing system barriers.
 For example, Seoul Metropolitan Subway's Singeumho station has the code of 538.

 Europe

 Denmark and Sweden

 In Sweden and Denmark, railway stations are assigned a capital letter followed by a sequence of lowercase letters that represent the station's name.
-For example, Stockholm commuter rail's Stockholm City Station has the station code Sci.
+For example, Stockholm commuter rail's Stockholm City railway station has the station code Sci.
 In Sweden the code is in a few cases a single capital letter, such as M for Malmö Central Station.
+A special case in Sweden since the 19th century is older stations in Stockholm, where the first capital letter says which station it is, and after that "st", for example Cst for Stockholm Central Station and Sst for Stockholm South Station, because it was considered easier to recognise in telegraphy.

 Germany

 Deutsche Bahn in Germany uses an alphabetic station code system called the DS 100 code, for example, Luckenwalde station in Brandenburg has the station code BLD.

 Norway

 Stations normally have a code of three capital letters, sometimes two letters.
 They are called "stedskoder" (location codes).
 Examples: OSL=Oslo Central Station, GAR=Oslo Airport Station, TND=Trondheim Central Station and BO=Bodø Station.